George Foster Peabody: Political activities

+Awards and honors

 Honorary degrees

 While his formal education was limited and he had no college degree, Peabody received honorary degrees from Harvard and Washington and Lee Universities in 1903, and the University of Georgia in 1906.
 This latter institution was the recipient of much of Peabody's philanthropy, including funds to build a fireproof building to house the university's library.
 He also donated land to help reorganize the State College of Agriculture, and founded the university's School of Forestry.